Salt & Wind Travel

 Butter Mochi

-Another treat to look out for is butter mochi, which you can find across the state.
-It’s most commonly made at home but you will also find it for sale in local markets like Diamond Head Grill.
-The dessert is made with mochiko flour, butter (hence the name), coconut, and milk for a sort of spongy, sweet treat.
+Another local treat to look out for is butter mochi, which can be found nationwide.
+It’s most commonly made at home, but you can also find it for sale in local markets, such as Diamond Head Grill.
+The dessert is made with mochiko flour, butter (hence the name), coconut, and milk, resulting in a spongy, sweet treat.

 Coco Puffs

-Like malasadas (below), coco puffs are among the most beloved local treats.
-They are like French profiteroles in that they are made with a type of choux pastry, but they are different for a few distinct reasons.
-First, they’re filled with a pudding — the traditional flavor being milk chocolate.
+Like malasadas (below), Coco Puffs are among the most beloved local foods.
+They are similar to French profiteroles in that they are made with choux pastry, but they differ in a few distinct ways.
+First, they’re filled with pudding — the traditional flavor being milk chocolate.

 Huli Huli Chicken

-Huli means turning in Hawaiian, and, though huli-huli has been trademarked, it is often used to refer to a teriyaki-like, smoky-basted chicken grilled and turned rotisserie-style over kiawe (local Hawaiian mesquite) charcoal.
+Huli means “turning” in Hawaiian, and although huli-huli has been trademarked, it is often used to refer to a teriyaki-like, smoky-basted chicken grilled and turned rotisserie-style over kiawe (local Hawaiian mesquite) charcoal.

-Whenever there is a community fundraiser in Hawai’i, you are almost guaranteed to find this slightly sweet, smoky BBQ’d chicken.
+Whenever there is a community fundraiser in Hawai’i, you are almost guaranteed to find this slightly sweet, smoky BBQ chicken.
 To find some huli-huli, look for billowy smoke wafting from large grills on the side of the road.
-It’s sweet and tangy, with plenty of ginger, garlic, and soy — and this recipe is a simplified riff on huli huli chicken that you cook do on your grill (assuming you too don’t own a rotisserie).
+It’s sweet and tangy, with plenty of ginger, garlic, and soy — and this recipe is a simplified riff on huli huli chicken that you cook on your grill (assuming you, too, don’t own a rotisserie).

 Malasadas

-For more about how malasadas, here is what to look for and where to get our favorites.
-The classic spots to get malasadas are at Leonard’s Bakery on O’ahu or at Tex Drive In on Big Island though we can share a full list if you get in touch!
+For more information about malasadas, here’s what to look for and where to find our favorites.
+The classic spots to get malasadas are at Leonard’s Bakery on O’ahu or at Tex Drive-In on the Big Island, though we can share a full list if you get in touch!

 Manapua